-Yes; therefore, hardships will only be granted under extreme circumstances.
-Once a student is granted a hardship, their license should not be revoked again.
-Data Manager's should keep a record of granted hardships and not include them on any inadequate progress reports.
+No. Hardships will only be granted under extreme circumstances.
+Once a student is granted a hardship, the hardship must continue to exist to not have their license revoked again.
+Data Manager's should keep a record of granted hardships and not include them on any inadequate progress reports, dropout list unless the hardship does not exist anymore.